theidiotmachine/WA1/README.md

 1. templerics
     1. [x] for funcs generate meta code to turn into templates
     1. [ ] for types generate meta types
+    1. [ ] implicit type args on instantiation
 1. containers
     1. [ ] arrays
     1. [ ] hashmaps (probably called 'objects' to be JS friendly)